status-im/nim-toml-serialization/README.md

 ```

 ## Table
-Decoding a table can be achieved via `parseTable` template.
+Decoding a table can be achieved via the `parseTable` template.
 To parse the value, you can use one of the helper functions or use `readValue`.

-Table can be used to parse top level value, regular table, and inline table
+The table can be used to parse the top-level value, regular table, and inline table like an object.
-in a manner similar to object.

-No builtin `readValue` for table provided, you must overload it yourself depends on your need.
+No built-in `readValue` for the table provided, you must overload it yourself depending on your need.

-`Table` can be stdlib table, ordered table, table ref, or any table like data types.
+`Table` can be stdlib table, ordered table, table ref, or any table-like data type.

 ```Nim
 proc readValue*(r: var TomlReader, table: var Table[string, int]) =